HelloOO7/PokeScriptSDK6/README.md

 ## Building

-SDK6 is a PokéScript source library without any standalone executable code, which means it can not be built as program.
+SDK6 is a PokéScript source library without any standalone executable code, which means it can not be built as a program.
 Sources will get built and included automatically as they are imported into a parent project's runnable source files.

 ## Usage